Welcome to eClinPath, an online textbook on Veterinary Clinical Pathology

 The goal of this site is to be an educational resource on veterinary clinical pathology – an “on-line” textbook as it were.
 We hope this will be a valuable resource, as are the several available paper textbooks on this discipline.
 We continually strive to update and modify the site and appreciate your feedback.
 Below under each section, we have added an update list.
 We will only use this major updates and changes, not minor things such as an addition or correction here or there, addition of a reference etc. Note that as we add new pages, we will be providing references (with links to PubMed etc – we have provided a list of references used to create the initial site below) and as we update our old pages, we will also strive to add references to those (this will be a long term slow project, but bear with us).

 Follow us on twitter for updates, alerts re case of the month or info on articles we have just read: @eClinPathCU or Clin Path at Cornell.
-We also now have a Facebook page (Clinical Pathology at Cornell University) and Instagram account (eclinpath_cornell)…linked them all to the best of our ability….
+Like us on Facebook (Clinical Pathology at Cornell University) or follow us on Instagram account (eclinpath_cornell)…linked them all to the best of our ability….

 The site is organized into sections as indicated by the tabs and top navigation bar (calculations, case of the month).
 Each section provides detailed information on related topics and is continually updated so keep checking (and stay tuned for more).
 All the information from our old site is here, much of which has been updated (those sections that are not updated will be in due course).
 Some sections have new information (e.g. test basics) but are still not to the point where we wish them to be.
 Our clinical pathology data calculators, cytology and exotics pages are definitely works in progress.